huanlin/huanlin.github.io/content/en/docs/hugo-customization/admonitions/index.md

 To be honest, I'm not sure if it will work for any combinations of themes, or if there are any potential side effects, e.g. conflicted names in CSS/SCSS, JavaScript, or even shortcodes.
 I just didn't try it yet.

-The first thing I tried is cherry-picking what I need from DoIt theme and integrate it with Docsy, and I'm happy with the result.
+The first thing I tried is cherry-picking what I need from DoIt theme and integrating it with Docsy, and I'm happy with the result.

 ## How I Do It

-In this section, I'll describe how I extract admonition shortcodes from DoIt theme, do some tweaks, then integrate them to an existing Hugo website with Docsy theme.
+In this section, I'll describe how I extract admonition shortcodes from DoIt theme, do some tweaks, then integrate them into an existing Hugo website with Docsy theme.

 {{% admonition type=note title="Note" open=true %}}
 If you're using another theme other than Docsy, the steps might be a little bit different.